Etherpod/Ship-Enhancements/README.md

 - **Minimap Markers**: Hides the icons on the minimap globe that tell you the location of your ship, your scout, and yourself.

 ## Adjust Ship Functions
-Change some of the values that control how the ship works.
+Change some of the ways the ship works to make gameplay easier, harder, or just more chaotic.
 - **Oxygen Drain Multiplier**: Larger numbers make your ship's oxygen drain faster.
 Set it to something like 100 for it to completely drain after being in the ship for half the loop or so.
 - **Fuel Drain Multiplier**: Larger numbers make your ship's fuel drain faster.
 - **Oxygen Tank Drain Multiplier**: Larger numbers increase the amount of oxygen that drains when the ship's oxygen tank is damaged.